Skip to main content

 Mathematics Placement Assessment

-All students are required to complete a course in math to meet Illinois State University general education requirements or the Illinois Articulation Initiative General Education Core Curriculum.
+Students are required to complete a math course to meet Illinois State University general education requirements or the Illinois Articulation Initiative General Education Core Curriculum.

 • transfer or dual credit from a community college or university,